 Sadly, in spite of their best efforts, existing anti-malware solutions cannot be relied upon to detect and stop all malware.
 The quick moving malware underground ensures that anti-malware vendors are always playing catch-up

 Recent Ransomware attacks

 Organizations are evolving from the (now) archaic notion of data in secure data-centers to data “on-cloud” & data “on endpoints”.
 But, the evolution in thinking to consider the security ramifications of this data shift has been slower than expected.
 There still seems to be a unhurried approach to security in several industry verticals, especially considering that ransomware damages alone might have costed the world more than $8 billion in 2018.
 This notion that security can be bolted on on later, as an afterthought, has been costing organizations money in the form of losses due to phishing, ransomware and several other attack variants.

 While ransomware can attack any type of computer, in most cases, the infected computer is an end user’s laptop or workstation.
-Therefore, any data stored on local disks, file shares and mapped network drives are vulnerable.
-Most popular cloud storage solutions also become vulnerable due to the replicative nature of their working.
+Therefore, any data stored on local disks, file shares, and mapped network drives are vulnerable.
+Most popular cloud storage solutions also become vulnerable due to the replicative nature of their work.
 Since ransomware deletes the original files and replaces them with their encrypted versions, most cloud storage solutions faithfully replicate these changes in their repositories as well.
 While some of these solutions have file versioning capabilities, they don’t usually have an option to perform a bulk restore of large amounts of data.

 Ransomware accounts for 85% of all malware in the Healthcare sector making it the vertical with the highest incidents of recent ransomware attacks.
 With 750 incidents and 536 confirmed data disclosure in 2018, it would seem that the healthcare industry should be working harder at staying healthy!